Public Health Fact Sheet

 EEE is a rare, but serious disease caused by a virus spread by infected mosquitos.
 EEE affects humans and horses.
 The EEE virus can cause encephalitis or swelling of the brain.
 Approximately one-third of the human cases are fatal.

 How is Eastern Equine Encephalitis spread?

-The virus that causes EEE lives almost exclusively in the bloodstream of infected birds, and in the mosquitoes that bite those birds.
+The virus that causes the disease lives almost exclusively in the bloodstream of infected birds, and in the mosquitoes that bite those birds.
 Once bitten by an infected mosquito, humans usually become sick 4-10 days later.

 - Use insect repellent.
 Repellents containing 20-30% DEET work best.
 Limit outdoor activity in the evening, when mosquitoes are most active.

 - Maintain window and door screens to keep mosquitoes out.
-Reduce mosquito populations by eliminating all standing water that collects in birdbaths, boats, buckets, tires, unused pools, roof gutters, and other containers.
+Reduce mosquito populations by eliminating all standing water that collects in birdbaths, boats, buckets, tires, unused pools, roof gutters, etc.

-- Avoiding shaded areas where mosquitoes may be resting.
+- Avoid shaded areas where mosquitoes may be resting.

-- Wearing protective clothing such as long-sleeved shirts and pants.
+- Wear protective clothing such as long-sleeved shirts and pants.

 - Abrupt onset of fever